-- 1. Study the "shift-and-add" binary multiply algorithm and its hardware implementation as described in the lecture notes available on the course web site ("An Example of ASM Design: A Binary Multiplier") - 2.
+- 1. Study the "shift-and-add" binary multiply algorithm and its hardware implementation as described in the class and the textbook - 2.
 Read this entire lab and study the schematics and VHDL definitions. - 3.
 Complete the tables at the end of this lab for each of the cases: 3x2 and FxF.
 These will be verified with the logic analyzer.